Vik1975/project_one/README.md

 ## Questions:

 Is there a correlation between real estate rental prices and homelessness.
-Rental Prices over the years vs rate of homelessness - * Analysis
+Rental Prices over the years vs rate of homelessness.
-Which state has the highest rental prices. - * Analysis
+Which state has the highest rental prices.
-Which states have the highest counts of homelessness - * Analysis
+Which states have the highest counts of homelessness.
-Another statistic to add / visualization is “Homelessness per capita” Breakdown of top ten States with their largest homeless population for their most densely populated cities.-* Analysis
+Another statistic to add / visualization is “Homelessness per capita" Breakdown of top ten States with their largest homeless population for their most densely populated cities.
-At what rate has homelessness changed over the past decade. - * Rental Prices over the years vs rate of homelessness -* Analysis on graphs / visualizations to see correlation.
+At what rate has homelessness changed over the past decade.
+Rental Prices over the years vs rate of homelessness.
+Analysis on graphs / visualizations to see correlation.
-What is the average homelessness demographic look like - * Analysis
+What is the average homelessness demographic look like.

 Total Summary